What Is a Chapter 7 Debt Discharge?

 • Family heirlooms

 A creditor will receive a notice saying your debts have been discharged.
-They can try reaffirming these items or sue you for debt if they do not agree with the discharge.
+They can try reaffirming these items or sue you for debt if they disagree with the discharge.

-Once the discharge of debt is in place, things are considered final.
-A creditor cannot sue you, try to take your property, or harass you.
+A discharge order is considered final once the discharge of debt is in place.
+A creditor cannot sue, try to take your property, or harass you.

 Was this helpful?